danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 This article describes how to get started with PresentationKit.

-PresentationKit makes it easy to present alerts, full screen covers, and sheets, using the observable ``AlertContext``, ``FullScreenCoverContext``, and ``SheetContext`` types together with any kind of model that we want to present.
+PresentationKit makes it easy to present any type in alerts, full screen covers and sheets, using the observable ``AlertContext``, ``FullScreenCoverContext``, and ``SheetContext`` classes.

-All we have to do to be able to present a model in an alert or a modal, from anywhere in our app, is to apply a ``SwiftUICore/View/presentation(for:alertContent:fullScreenCoverContent:sheetContent:)`` view modifier to the application root:
+All we have to do to be able to present a type, is to apply a presentation modifier to the application root for the type we want to present:

 ```swift
 @main